mvemuri-22/Industry-Biscuit-Anomaly-Detection/README.md

 The data preparation phase involves several crucial steps to ensure the images are in a suitable format for model training.

+1. The dataset was obtained by running the provided code/notebook from the Kaggle link.
+It is organized into `train`, `test`, and `val` (validation) folders.
+Within each of these folders, there are subfolders named `ok` (for non-defective biscuits) and `nok` (for defective biscuits), allowing for clear separation of normal and anomalous samples.
-1. Loading Images: Images are loaded from the specified directories (`train/ok` and `train/nok`).
-The `preprocess_image` function handles loading, resizing, and normalization.
+2. Loading Images: Images are loaded from the specified directories (`train/ok` and `train/nok`).
+We wrote `preprocess_image` function handles loading, resizing, and normalization.
-2. Resizing and Normalization: All images are resized to a uniform dimension of `256x256` pixels and normalized to a pixel range of by dividing by 255\.
+3. Resizing and Normalization: All images are resized to a uniform dimension of `256x256` pixels and normalized to a pixel range of by dividing by 255\.
 This standardization is critical for consistent model input.
-3. **Data Splitting**: To prevent data leakage, especially since each cookie is captured from 4 different angles (resulting in 4 consecutive images of the same cookie rotated), the splitting process is performed by grouping images in sets of 4 before distributing the training set images into training and validation sets.
+4. **Data Splitting**: To prevent data leakage, especially since each cookie is captured from 4 different angles (resulting in 4 consecutive images of the same cookie rotated), the splitting process is performed by grouping images in sets of 4 before distributing the training set images into training and validation sets.
 The test set is kept as is from the data extraction output given by the data source.
 All datasets (`X_train`, `X_val`, `X_test`) are converted to `float32` and normalized to the range.

 ## **Model Training**